Original testnet participant, genesis block producer on mainnet, and member of Near Protocol’s Validator Advisory Board.

 Ultimately, NEAR sees itself as a developer platform for the open web and abides by these principles:

 The NEAR token is the native token on NEAR.
 It will be used to provide network security through staking as well as to pay for transaction fees.
+Read our FAQs for answers to the key questions you may have about participating in the NEAR protocol.

 NEAR Protocol is a layer-one sharded blockchain that plans to be highly scalable, developer friendly, and end user focused.